China's Hubei province reports 116 new coronavirus deaths

 The daily toll rose by a record of more than 240 on Thursday after the commission began counting cases diagnosed through new clinical methods.

-Reporting by Yilei Sun and David Stanway; Editing by Sandra Maler and Stephen Coates
+Reporting by Yilei Sun and David Stanway; Editing by Stephen Coates